duleorlovic/cloudflare_tunnel_tf/README.md

 # Ubuntu version https://cloud-images.ubuntu.com/releases/
 ubuntu_version            = "22.04"

-# Pub key file is generated with ssh-keygen -f my-app-key
+# Pub key file is generated with ssh-keygen -f my-app-key -N ""
 default_public_key_file           = "my-app-key.pub"

 # if present, it will be added to the host .ssh/authorized_keys